 Inquisitor Valenhern carefully purged the few customs officials who observed the images themselves, then turned to interrogation of the captain: Beyal Fabian.
 Captain Fabian revealed under intense interrogation and psychic pressure that she had been cutting the cordon and retrieving these items from the Dallaran Cluster planetoids.
 She spoke of these as only the most transportable and easily moved goods, but ranted and raved about far stranger massive artifacts that she had seen.
-Her words began to slur and burble as she spoke of hidden temples, strange symbols, a cruel rod held on a pedestal that seeped pure purple energy, and more.
+Her words began to slur and burble as she spoke of hidden temples, strange symbols, a strange creature sitting on a throne in the deep darkness, and more.

 Upon receiving the message, the grand Imperial war machine rumbled into action.
 Inquisitor Valenhern’s superior noted the potential need for extreme force, and dispatched not merely the usual Imperial expeditionary force.
 He earmarked it for a Titan Legion and the Adeptus Mechanicus as well.
 But the Inquisition was not the only one listening.
 What xenos awakened on the planets with Captain Fabian’s footsteps?
 What other races are watching the signs and stars, recognizing the portents of Chaos?
 And to what does the destruction of the star base and the strange words from Fabian and Valenhern mean for yet darker daemonic prophecies and quests?
 One thing was sure: the artifacts of the Dallaran Cluster must be found.